cynteo/cab-public-docs/content/getting-started/quickstart.md

 ## Common Questions

-**Q: Do I need to configure anything in SolarWinds?**
+**Q: Do I need to configure anything in my ITSM platform?**
-A: No!
-Just make sure your API token has permission to create incidents.
+A: Just generate an API token with the required permissions.
+See platform-specific guides for details.

 **Q: Will this create duplicate tickets?**
-A: No, Alert Bridge tracks alerts and updates the same ticket if an alert fires multiple times.
+A: No, Cynteo Alert Bridge tracks alerts and updates the same ticket if an alert fires multiple times.

 **Q: What happens if an alert fires then resolves then fires again?**
 A: A new incident will be created for the second occurrence.

 **Q: Can I use this with multiple Azure subscriptions?**
 A: Yes!
-Deploy Alert Bridge in each subscription, or use one deployment and add action groups in each subscription pointing to the same webhook URL.
+Deploy Cynteo Alert Bridge in each subscription, or use one deployment and add action groups in each subscription pointing to the same webhook URL.

 **Q: What's included in the free trial?**
 A: Full functionality, up to your plan's alert limit, for 30 days.
 No credit card required.